Understanding the Appraisal Process

 So, what party is responsible for making sure the value of the real estate is consistent with the purchase price?
 This is where you meet the appraiser.
 We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Graham Appraisal will ensure, you as an interested party, are informed.

 Our first duty at Graham Appraisal is to inspect the property to determine its true status.
 We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are there and are in the shape a typical buyer would expect them to be.
 To make sure the stated size of the property is accurate and describe the layout of the property, the inspection often requires creating a sketch of the floorplan.
 Most importantly, we look for any obvious features - or defects - that would have an impact on the value of the property.

 Back at the office, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Here, we analyze information on local construction costs, labor rates and other factors to derive how much it would cost to build a property nearly identical to the one being appraised.
-This figure commonly sets the upper limit on what a property would sell for.
-It's also the least used method.
+This is where the appraiser gathers information on local construction costs, labor rates and other factors to calculate how much it would cost to construct a property similar to the one being appraised.
+This estimate commonly sets the maximum on what a property would sell for.
+The cost approach is also the least used predictor of value.